NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 If you encounter an error related to GPUs not available in the specific region or zone, you will need to update the REGION or ZONE parameter in the cluster creation command.

-## Run PySpark or Scala Notebook on a Dataproc Cluster Accelerated by GPUs
+## Run Python or Scala Spark Notebook on a Dataproc Cluster Accelerated by GPUs
-To use notebooks with a Dataproc cluster, click on the cluster name under the Dataproc cluster tab and navigate to the "Web Interfaces" tab.
-Under "Web Interfaces", click on the JupyterLab or Jupyter link.
+To use notebooks with a Dataproc cluster, click on the cluster name under the Dataproc cluster tab and navigate to the `Web Interfaces` tab.
+Under `Web Interfaces`, click on the JupyterLab or Jupyter link.
 Download the sample [Mortgage ETL on GPU Jupyter Notebook](../demo/GCP/Mortgage-ETL.ipynb) and upload it to Jupyter.